Web3 Strategy

 Solution

-The solution was a governance-first enterprise Web3 adoption system structured across capability evaluation, use case prioritization, governance control, and phased deployment.
-These components defined how Web3 initiatives are evaluated, approved, and scaled within institutional constraints.
+The solution was a governance-first enterprise Web3 adoption operating model structured across capability evaluation, use case prioritization, governance control, and phased deployment.

 Enterprise Capability Opportunity Landscape